sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

 er

 and avoiding any conflict of opinion in consonance with the rules of interpretation.
-The fourth and the fitth saw the emergence of the *commentaries* and the *nibandhas* and the*bhāsyas* which by themselves can be regarded as digests *eg Mitaksarā of [Vijñāneśvara](# "1Krtyakalpataru, Brahmacārıkāṇda, Introduction, pp 6-8 (Edited by Prof K v Rangaswami Aiyangar)")¹.*
+The fourth and the fitth saw the emergence of the *commentaries* and the *nibandhas* and the*bhāsyas* which by themselves can be regarded as digests *eg Mitaksarā of Vijñāneśvara[^26]")¹.*

+[^26]: "1Krtyakalpataru, Brahmacārıkāṇda, Introduction, pp 6-8 (Edited by Prof K v Rangaswami Aiyangar

 In the process of such an evolution, each dharma-sūtra must have sought the help of others to fill up the gaps in its own literature.
-The general principle of accepting rules as workable and applicable to all in cases where specific directions have not been laid down in their own dharma literature--*anuktam anyato grākyam*--a piinciple which is accepted in other branches of literature, should have [operated²](# "2This principle is accepted in the case of Āgama literature for purposes of worship in the temples of South India.").
+The general principle of accepting rules as workable and applicable to all in cases where specific directions have not been laid down in their own dharma literature--*anuktam anyato grākyam*--a piinciple which is accepted in other branches of literature, should have operated²[^27].
 It is all the more important in cases where the dharma literature did not have other parts like the *śrauta*, *grhya* or *śulba* parts as in the case of *Gautama-dharma-sūtra*

+[^27]: "2This principle is accepted in the case of Āgama literature for purposes of worship in the temples of South India."